cnti-testcatalog/testsuite/RATIONALE.md

 - *protects you from accidental (or unwanted) updates that could cause applications outages*
 - *improves performance of your cluster by significantly reducing load on kube-apiserver, by closing watches for ConfigMaps marked as immutable.*"

-#### *To check if a CNF is using the default namespace*: [default_namespace](USAGE.md#default-namespace)
-> *Namespces provide a way to segment and isolate cluster resources across multiple applications and users.
-As a best practice, workloads should be isolated with Namespaces and not use the default namespace.

 ## Platform Tests